 - Stable employment: Your employment situation must be stable and ongoing.

 - Income: Your income must be high enough that you can easily service the loan.
-You cannot borrow to your limit with a high LVR mortgage.
+You cannot borrow to your limit with a high Loan-to-Value Ratio (LVR) mortgage.

-- Professionals: Professionals such as accountants, lawyers, doctors, vets, nurses, government employees and teachers are highly sought after by lenders because they are well known to be a lower risk than people in other professions.
-Because of this, we can sometimes get the lenders to make exceptions to their normal lending policies for people in these professions.
-If you aren’t in one of these professions, don’t worry!
-Lenders will consider anyone who is in a good financial position for a mortgage.
+- Profession: Professionals such as accountants, lawyers, doctors, vets, nurses, government employees and teachers are highly sought after by lenders because they are well known to be a lower risk than people in other professions.
+You don’t need to be a professional to get approved but it helps.

-Yes, no deposit home loans with the help of a guarantor are available with almost all loan features including:
+Yes!
+No-deposit home loans with a guarantor are available with almost all loan features including: